 Project Interchange, an educational institute of AJC, brings opinion leaders and policy makers to Israel for a week of intensive travel and learning.
 Participants experience Israeli society, connect with their Israeli counterparts and learn about Israel’s extensive contributions in their fields.

-- Heads of State, Cabinet Officials and Members of Parliament
+- Members of Parliament

-- University Presidents, Student Leaders and Campus Media
+- Campus Media Leaders

-- Ethnic and Community Leaders
+- Faith-Based Community Leaders

 Project Interchange participants gain direct, in-depth exposure to Israel’s diverse population, democratic system of government and complex strategic and societal dilemmas through: